HTML"> PHP"> XHTML"> XML"> ]> PHP templates: Smarter sans Smarty

 Yeah, all these crappy template languages are a solution looking for a problem, just developers scratching an itch.

 I would love to never have to learn another one, but instead every CMS developer has to invent a half-declarative, half-functional templating language that winds up taking acres of time even for developers to learn—let alone the graphic designers and other folk these templating languages are supposed to be dumbed down for.
-And your typical HTML-savvy designer would much rather pick up a some inline PHP skills to put on the résumé than learn some obscure templating pseudocode.
+And your typical HTML-savvy designer would much rather pick up a some inline PHP skills to put on the resume; than learn some obscure templating pseudocode.

 Indeed.
-If you, as a designer, were to add a skill to your résumé, which would you rather add: (Obscure) templating language X or experience with &PHP;?
+If you, as a designer, were to add a skill to your resume, which would you rather add: (Obscure) templating language X or experience with PHP?

 Separation of the business logic and presentation logic